Diary of a Wimpy Kid: The Last Straw

 Diary of a Wimpy Kid: The Last Straw is a novel written by American author and cartoonist Jeff Kinney, the third book in the Diary of a Wimpy Kid series.
 The book acts as a journal and follows the adventures of Greg Heffley, the narrator of the book, who is in the second half of his seventh-grade year.
 This book was released in the US on January 13, 2009.

-An animated film based on the book is set for release on Disney+ on December 5, 2025.
+An animated film based on the book released on Disney+ on December 5, 2025.

 Plot

 The book begins on January 1, with Greg discussing his family's New Year's resolutions.
 Life becomes more difficult for Greg and his best friend Rowley when their school bus route is "rezoned" to the Whirley Street neighborhood, so they must walk over a quarter of a mile to get to and from school.

 Greg also deals with being compared to his father Frank's boss's sons, who all play sports and always seem outside exercising; Frank is jealous of this.
 After conflicts over Greg wanting to stay inside and watch TV on Saturdays and Frank stealing his school snacks, Frank makes him sign up for intramural soccer after an incident at church on Easter.

 At first, Greg rides the bench but becomes the starting goalie when the primary goalie is injured.
 He takes a break to pick dandelions on the field, ultimately costing his team the game.
 Frank is embarrassed by this when his boss shows it in the paper.

 After this, Frank runs into a neighborhood troublemaker named Lenwood Heath, who has reformed after going to military school.
 Impressed with his former enemy's turnaround, Frank decides to sign Greg up for a summer program at Spag Union Military Academy (which Lenwood attended), hoping Greg will change for the better but mostly hoping this will end the embarrassment.

 Greg joins the Boy Scouts to impress his dad and avoid military school.
 However, he gets sick and misses their camping trip, which Frank has to go to anyway (because he agreed to be a chaperone), and has a terrible time.
 Later, when Greg, Frank, and Rodrick have a camping "do-over", they end up at a hotel after heavy rain, where Rodrick locks Greg out of their room in his underwear.

-After this, Greg becomes more resigned to his military school fate, especially after attempting unsuccessfully to make a good impression on Holly Hills, a popular girl in his class, before realizing she is not worth his time.
-But on what he thinks is his only day of summer vacation, Greg inadvertently saves Frank from making a fool of himself at their neighbor's half-birthday party for their new baby.
+After this, Greg becomes more willing to accept his military school fate, including when Greg went to the roller rink; when he attempted to get to his crush, Holly Hills, she confuses him for Fregley.
+As a result, Greg loses interest in Holly, and says that he is done with girls.
+On Saturday, though, on what he though was his only day of summer vacation, Greg unintentionally saves Frank from making a fool of himself at their neighbor's half-birthday party for their new baby.

 The next day, Frank reconsiders his decision to send Greg to Spag Union, which Greg puts down to having saved Frank from embarrassment.
 The book ends with Greg looking forward to his summer vacation.